S Corp filing: Tax information small business owners need to know

 Annual S Corp Tax Filing Requirements and IRS Tax Forms

 S Corporations must file a business tax return with the IRS each tax year.
 IRS Form 1120S must be completed and submitted by the business tax deadline each year—usually March 15th for calendar year tax filers.
-Following the tax return, S Corporations must provide each shareholder with a Schedule K-1 form, which allows shareholders to report S Corporation income on their personal tax returns.
+Following the tax return, S Corporations must provide each shareholder with a Schedule K-1 form, allowing them to report S Corporation income on their personal tax returns.
 You must also complete quarterly tax filings and payroll tax filings.

 Many states require businesses to file state tax returns.
-The kind of return an S Corporation must file depends on the state the business is registered in.
+The kind of return an S Corporation must file depends on the state in which the business is registered.
 Be sure to familiarize yourself with your state’s particular S Corp tax requirements and tax filing deadlines.

 Find out if an S Corp election is right for you